kangkyu/try-block/ampersand-colon.md

 #   from (irb):38
 #   from /Users/klee/.rbenv/versions/2.3.0/bin/irb:11:in `<main>'
 ```
 I think I know why it's not working.
-It's a lambda, and collect method takes a block with a block parameter.
+It's a lambda, and collect method takes a block with a **block parameter**, which matters to a lambda.

 ```rb
 :to_s.to_proc